 In Unseen Academicals, Juliet is apparently not very good at making tea (or at most housework in general, except standing around and looking pretty).
 "The tea was a brown color characteristic of tea, and usually the only tea-like characteristic of tea made by Juliet."

 The Ankh-Morpork City Watch apparently favor a brew akin to British "builder's tea" (strong, cheap and in large quantities), and Sam is horrified when his wife, Lady Sybil, ignorantly but well-meaningly cleans out years of built-up residue from the Watch-house tea urn - apparently an act of sacrilege.
 The subtleties of that are probably not apparent to a non-British readership.
 According to stereotype, the upper class version of tea is a fairly insipid, pale brew made in a silver teapot which is kept scrupulously clean, whereas lower-class tea is a powerful, strongly-flavoured, strongly-coloured drink with hair on its chest, made in a pot which is never, ever cleaned out (used tea leaves are rinsed out, but that is all) and contains years' worth of encrusted tannin deposits, which are left in there on purpose because it makes the tea taste better than a shiny clean pot.
 The debate over whether one should maintain the pot in a pristine or an encrusted state is another British tea-drinking controversy.
+(Proponents of the latter will sometimes say you should be able to get a reasonable brew without adding tealeaves at all.)

 Comes up in Monstrous Regiment, which is set in Borogravia, a country ruled by a now dead duchess, who has some aspects which mirror Queen Victoria, and the army dresses in uniforms very much like British Army during the Napoleonic Wars.